On the legality of IAB consent banners

 The illegality of IAB consent banners does not only concern the legal basis of processing

-Via this article, we have only been able to scratch the surface of the problems posed by the IAB consent banners.
-Sirdata indicates that going “further” than the “minimum” implementation of the TCF would allow its customers to continue “business as usual” with its CMP.
-However, the illegality of TCF is systemic, continuing to rely on it is legally risky.
-Also, evolving the TCF to make it legal will not be easy, the very mechanism of the RTB appearing irreconcilable with the GDPR, particularly with regard to the security of personal data.
+In this article, we have only been able to scratch the surface of the problems posed by IAB consent banners.
+Sirdata indicates that going “further” than the “minimum” TCF implementation would allow its customers to continue “business as usual” with its CMP.
+However, the illegality of the TCF is systemic, and continuing to rely on it is legally risky.
+Making the TCF lawful will not be easy either, as the very mechanism of RTB appears irreconcilable with the GDPR, particularly with regard to the security of personal data.

 Could a few adaptations make the TCF legal?